plain-solutions-gmbh/kirby-components/README.md

 The `toComponent()` method delivers the selected component.

-If you like all available component of the component fields use `toComponents()`.
+If you like to output all the available component of the component fields use `toComponents()`.

 ## The components field

 Add more than one component by using the `components` field.

-It follows the same rule as the Kirby `blocks` field.
+It follows the same rules as the Kirby `blocks` field.

 ```yml
 multiple_components: